radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Any observer of non-TLS RADIUS traffic is able to obtain a substantial amount of personal identifiable information (PII) about users.
 The observer can tell who is logging in to the network, what devices they are using, where they are logging in from, and their approximate location (usually city).
 With location-based attributes as defined in {{RFC5580}}, a users location may be determined to within 15 or so meters outdoors, and with "meter-level accuracy indoors" {{WIFILOC}}.
 An observer can also use RADIUS accounting packets to determine how long a user is online, and to track a summary of their total traffic (upload and download totals).

 When RADIUS/UDP is used across the public Internet, the location of individuals can potentially be tracked in real-time (usually 10 minute intervals), to within 15 meters.
 Their devices can be identified, and tracked.
 Any passwords they send via the User-Password attribute can be be compromised.
+Even using MS-CHAP ({{RFC2433}} and {{RFC2759}}) does not help.
 The implications for security and individual safety are large, and negative.

 These issues are only partly mitigated when the attributes carried within RADIUS define their own methods to increase security and privacy.
-For example, some authentication methods such EAP-TLS, EAP-TTLS, etc. allow for User-Name privacy and for more secure transport of passwords.
+For example, some authentication methods such EAP-TLS, EAP-TTLS, etc. allow for User-Name privacy and for more secure transport of passwords via the use of TLS.
 The use of MAC address randomization can limit device information identification to a particular manufacturer, instead of to a unique device.

 However, these authentication methods are not always used or are not always available.
 Even if these methods were used ubiquitously, they do not protect all of the information which is publicly available when RADIUS/UDP or RADIUS/TCP is used.
+And even when TLS-based EAP methods are used, historical implementations have often skipped certificate validation, leading to password compromise {{SPOOFING}}.
+In many cases, users were not even aware that the server certificate was incorrect or spoofed, which meant that there was no way for the user to detect that anything was wrong.

 It is no longer acceptable for RADIUS to rely on MD5 for security.
 It is no longer acceptable to send device or location information in clear text.
 This document therefore deprecates insecure uses of RADIUS, and mandates the use of secure TLS-based transport layers.
+We also discuss related security issues with RADIUS, and give recommendations for practices which increase security.

 The use of a secure transport such as IPSec or TLS ensures complete privacy and security for all RADIUS traffic.
 An observer is limited to knowing rough activity levels of a client or server.
 That is, an observer can tell if there are a few users on a NAS, or many users on a NAS.
 All other information is hidden from all observers.

 It is also possible for an attacker to record the session traffic, and later crack the TLS session key.
 This attack could comprise all traffic sent over that connection, including EAP session keys.
 If the cryptographic methods provide forward secrecy ({{?RFC7525}} Section 6.3), then breaking one session provides no information about other sessions.
 As such, it is RECOMMENDED that all cryptographic methods used to secure RADIUS conversations provide forward secrecy.
 While forward secrecy will not protect individual sessions from attack, it will prevent attack on one session from being leveraged to attack other, unrelated, sessions.

 AAA servers should minimize the impact of such attacks by using a total throughput (recommended) or time based limit before replacing the session keys.
 The session keys can be replaced though a process of either rekeying the existing connection, or by opening a new connection and deprecating the use of the original connection.
-If the original connection if closed before a new connection is open, it can cause spurious errors in a proxy environment.
+Note that if the original connection if closed before a new connection is open, it can cause spurious errors in a proxy environment.

 The final attack possible in a AAA system is where one party in a AAA conversation is compromised or run by a malicious party.
 This attack is made more likely by the extensive use of RADIUS proxy forwarding chains.
 In that situation, every RADIUS proxy has full visibility into, and control over, the traffic it transports.
 The solution here is to minimize the number of proxies involved, such as by using Dynamic Peer Discovery ({{?RFC7585}}.

 ## Overview

 The rest of this document begins a summary of issues with RADIUS, and shows just how trivial it is to crack RADIUS/UDP security.
 We then mandate the use of secure transport, and describe what that means.
 We give recommendations on how current systems can be migrated to using TLS.
+We give suggestions for increasing the security of existing RADIUS transports, including a discussion of the authentication protocols carried within RADIUS.
 We conclude with privacy and security considerations.

-As IPSec has been discussed previously in the context of RADIUS, we devote little time to it here, other than to say it is an acceptable solution.
+As IPSec has been discussed previously in the context of RADIUS, we do not discuss it in detail to it here, other than to say it is an acceptable solution for securing RADIUS traffic.
 As the bulk of the current efforts are focused on TLS, this document likewise focuses on TLS.
+However, all of the issues raised here about the RADIUS protocol also apply to IPSec transport.

 While this document tries to be comprehensive, it is necessarily imperfect.
 There may be issues which should have been included, but which were missed due to oversight or accident.
 Any reader should be aware that there are good practices which are perhaps not documented here.
 We recommend following reasonable practices, even if those practices are not written down in a public specification.

 There is a common tendency to suggest that a particular practice is "allowed" by a specification, simply because the specification does not forbid that practice.
 This belief is wrong.
 By their very nature, documents include a small number of permitted, required, and/or forbidden behaviors.
 There are a much larger set of behaviors which are undefined.
 That is, behaviors which are neither permitted nor forbidden.
 Those behaviors may be good or bad, independent of what the specification says.

-Outside of specificaitons, there is also a large set of common practices and behaviors which have grown organically over time, but which have not been written into a specification.
-These practices have been found to be valuable by implementors and administrators.
+Outside of published specifications, there is also a large set of common practices and behaviors which have grown organically over time, but which have not been written into a specification.
+These practices have been found to be valuable by implementers and administrators.
 Deviations from these practices generally result in instabilities and incompatibilities between systems.
-As a result, implementors should exercise caution when creating new behaviors which have not previously been seen in the space.
+As a result, implementers should exercise caution when creating new behaviors which have not previously been seen in the industry.
 Such behaviors are likely to be wrong.

 # Terminology